jetbrains-academy/rustlings-course/Modules and Macros/Modules/Paths for Referring to an Item in the Module Tree/task.md

 Both absolute and relative paths are followed by one or more identifiers separated by double colons (`::`).

-Let’s return to the example in the first code snippet in Itro.
+Let’s return to the example in the first code snippet in Intro.
 How do we call the `add_to_waitlist` function?
 This is the same as asking, what’s the path of the `add_to_waitlist` function?
 In the code snippet below, we simplified our code a bit by removing some of the modules and functions.
 We’ll show two ways to call the `add_to_waitlist` function from a new function `eat_at_restaurant` defined in the crate root.
 The `eat_at_restaurant` function is part of our library crate’s public API, so we mark it with the `pub` keyword.
 In the "Exposing Paths with the `pub` Keyword" section, we’ll go into more detail about `pub`.
 Note that this example won’t compile just yet; we’ll explain why in a bit.

 ```rust
     mod front_of_house {